Billabong Creek Regulators

 The new regulators will be fully automated, remotely operated and will include vertical-slot fishways, allowing water to be delivered more efficiently through the creek system and improving native fish passage.

-Work to set up the sites is scheduled to start in early 2026.
+Work to set up the sites started in April 2026.
 Construction will continue throughout the year with practical completion scheduled for December 2026.
 Commissioning and handover of the regulators is scheduled for early 2027.

 Replacing the Billabong Creek regulators is part of a range of infrastructure works being undertaken as part of the Yanco Creek Modernisation Project.
 This project is one of 5 projects being delivered as part of the NSW Government's Sustainable Diversion Limit Adjustment Mechanism Acceleration Program, with funding from the Australian Government.